-On a quarterly basis, trihalomethane (THM) samples are collected from the Brash PRV, Booster #1, and Valcairn stations (the sample station at 487 Enderby-Mabel Lake Road was also tested for THMs in September and December of 2021 to help characterize the drinking water within this portion of the distribution system).
+On a quarterly basis, trihalomethane (THM) samples are collected from the Brash PRV, Booster #1, and Valcairn stations.
 THMs are by-products caused by the chemical reaction between chlorine and organic matter naturally present in water.
-High levels of THMs can have adverse health effects and, as a result, the Guidelines for Canadian Drinking Water Quality set a maximum acceptable concentration of 0.1 mg/L. All THM tests from the above sample stations reported below the maximum acceptable concentration, with concentrations never exceeding 0.0539 mg/L.
+High levels of THMs can have adverse health effects and, as a result, the Guidelines for Canadian Drinking Water Quality set a maximum acceptable concentration of 0.1 mg/L. All THM tests from the above sample stations reported below the maximum acceptable concentration, with concentrations never exceeding 0.0616 mg/L.